KStateMachine/kstatemachine/docs/pages/persistence.md

 The following conditions are verified at capture time (an `IllegalStateException` is thrown if any fail):

 * The machine must be running.
-* `isUndoEnabled` must be `false` — the undo stack cannot be snapshotted and would be empty after restore.
+* By default `isUndoEnabled` should be `false` — the undo stack cannot be snapshotted and would be empty after restore.
   Pass `disableUndoEnabledCheck = true` to opt in: the restored machine starts with an empty undo stack but can record and undo events processed after restoration.
 * All states must have non-blank names.